Interlisp/Interlisp.github.io/content/en/running/running-on-linux.md

 	It will load any personal init file from *LOGINDIR*/INIT or *LOGINDIR*/INIT.LCOM.
 Finally, Medley will use *LOGINDIR*/vmem/ to store its virtual memory file(s).
 The location of *LOGINDIR* can be changed using the `--logindir` option to `medley`.
-In particular, if you have multiple installations of Medley that you would like to keep completely seperate, then you can use the `--logindir -` option, which will set *LOGINDIR* to \<medley_directory\>/logindir.
+In particular, if you have multiple installations of Medley that you would like to keep completely separate, then you can use the `--logindir -` option, which will set *LOGINDIR* to \<medley_directory\>/logindir.